alfiedotwtf/AABillFAQ/README.md

 My PGP key is included in this repo.

+*NOTE* This is taking a while, so please stay tuned...

 # Process

 * Dump below all the questions from the last few of days from various sources